SWOSSAA CONSTITUTION

 the rules of SWOSSAA may, on the ruling of the Board of Reference, be placed on

 probation or suspension.
-In such case, the
+In such case,

-school in question, shall have the right of
+the school in question, shall have the right of appeal.
+Such appeal must be made within ten (10)

-ten (10) school days of the decision to the Board of Directors.
+school days of the decision to the Board of Directors.
 During suspension the school may compete in

 Member Association play, but will forfeit its right to play in SWOSSAA